 Translational Medicine Courses

-The Faculty of Medicine and Dentistry at the University of Alberta offers training courses on the principles of translational medicine, where graduate students gain knowledge on the process that translates a molecular discovery to the clinic and thus to the population.
-Graduate students are actively involved in the training program which is conducted in workshops, seminars and coursework.
-The courses are open to graduate students of the Helmholtz Diabetes Center during their 6 month mobility program at the Alberta Diabetes Institute in Canada.
+The Faculty of Medicine and Dentistry at the University of Alberta offers training courses on the principles of translational medicine, where doctoral researchers gain knowledge on the process that translates a molecular discovery to the clinic and thus to the population.
+Doctoral researchers are actively involved in the training program which is conducted in workshops, seminars and coursework.
+The courses are open to doctoral researchers of the Helmholtz Diabetes Center during their mobility program at the Alberta Diabetes Institute in Canada.